If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 To sum up, fluency in one language does not guarantee success as a translator.

-You need strong writing skills and adapt to diverse writing styles as per the situation.
+You need strong writing skills and to adapt to diverse writing styles based on the situation.

 4. Good references and contacts